echronos/qemu/README.md

 b blocking
 task a
 ```

-You can also export this directory to your PATH if you would like.

 Also note that in the above example we are not using the `-S` option which indicates that we will wait for a debugger to attach to the qemu machine.